carbon-language/carbon-lang/llvm/docs/LangRef.rst

    an exceptional instruction.
 -  A catch block must have a '``catchblock``' instruction as its first non-PHI instruction.
+-  A catch block's ``exception`` edge must refer to a catch block or a catch-end block.
 -  There can be only one '``catchblock``' instruction within the catch block.
 -  A basic block that is not a catch block may not include a